 Activities for Parents to Lead in the Classroom

-Young children learn most effectively when parents and teachers partner to set goals and share a joint vision of early education.
-To commemorate Week of the Young Child, we are taking this opportunity to share a few classroom-based learning activities that could provide opportunities for you to be involved in your child's classroom.
+Young children learn most effectively when parents and teachers partner to set goals and share a joint vision of early education, so classroom-based learning activities can provide opportunities for you to be involved in your child's classroom.
 For many families, this kind of involvement is not possible or practical.
 But for those with time and inclination, a few ideas by age group follow.

 See if any spark your interest.
 This list may also give you ideas of activities to do at home with your child.
 Be sure to discuss any ideas you have with your child's center director and teacher first to see if they would work in your child's setting.